johnhenry/understate/readme.md

 messages.set(addMessageLog('there'));//'there received.'
 messages.set(addMessageLog('John.'));//'John. received.'
 ```

 **Decorators** take in functions return similar functions with enhanced functionality.
-We can use them to make this pattern more succinct.

-**Decorators** should take a function as one of it's arguments and return a function with the same signature.
-We apply them to **builder** functions
+They should take a function as one of it's arguments and return a function with the same signature.
+We apply them to **builder** functions.

 ```javascript
 //messageApplicatiopn.js